Daryl McMahon

 Daryl McMahon (born 10 October 1983) is an Irish professional football manager and former player who is manager of club Hornchurch.

 McMahon represented the Republic of Ireland Under-16 team at the 2000 UEFA European Under-16 Football Championship.
 Starting as a midfielder his career at West Ham United, he switched to Port Vale in 2004 after failing to make a first-team appearance for West Ham.
 Later in the year, he moved on to Leyton Orient, where he would remain for three years.
 He then spent two seasons at Stevenage Borough, moving on to Cambridge United and then Farnborough in 2009.
 Two years later, he moved on to Boreham Wood, and seven months later, he moved to Eastleigh.
 He has also played for Torquay United and Notts County on loan.
 He switched to Dover Athletic in September 2012 before signing for Ebbsfleet United in June 2013.
 He rejoined Boreham Wood in January 2015 before returning to Ebbsfleet as manager three months later.

 He managed Ebbsfleet from April 2015 to November 2018 and won promotion out of the National League South play-offs in 2017.
 He was appointed as manager of English Football League side Macclesfield Town in August 2019 but tendered his resignation in January 2020 amidst a financial crisis at the club.
 He then took charge at National League side Dagenham & Redbridge, remaining at the club until February 2023.
-He took charge at Hornchurch in January 2024 and led the club to the Isthmian League Premier Division title at the end of the 2023–24 season.
+He took charge at Hornchurch in January 2024 and led the club to the Isthmian League Premier Division title at the end of the 2023–24 season and to promotion out of the National League South play-offs in 2026.